 I am an Assistant Professor of Sociology and Latin American and Caribbean Studies at the University of Georgia.
 During the 2020-2021 academic year I will be a Member of the Institute for Advanced Study in Princeton, New Jersey.
+(For a bit on what I’ll be doing while at the IAS see this short interview.)

 I study how policy expertise is deployed and how ideas about ‘poverty’ and ‘social development’ and techniques and tools for managing and measuring these are produced and put to use.
 My current research examines the role of monitoring and evaluation expertise in the production of democratic accountability in contemporary Mexico.